4th Street Fantasy…

 Traditionally 4th Street has focused on the written word (print, electronic, etc) form of story telling.
 For a few hours Friday morning, let's discuss how other forms compare.

 The panelists are still being recruited.
-Currently confirmed are Will Shetterly and Holly Black.
+Currently confirmed are Holly Black, Ben Dobyns, and Doris Egan.
 Lunch will be provided.

 To register, head over to the conference registration page.